PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution

 \section{Experimental Evaluation}

-We demonstrate our approach on state-of-the-art (SOTA) DNN models: we resort to CNNs trained on the CIFAR-10 and CIFAR-100 datasets and to ViTs trained on the Tiny Imagenet datasets.
+We demonstrate our approach on state-of-the-art (SOTA) DNN models: we resort to CNNs trained on the CIFAR-10 and CIFAR-100 datasets~\cite{cifar_data} and to ViTs trained on the Tiny Imagenet datasets~\cite{tinyimage_data}.

 We use THOP~\cite{thop}, Pytorch-OpCounter API to obtain the Multiply-Accumulate Operations (MACs), parameters and the resulting FLOPS for the DNN models.
 During the exploration, we set the MOEA population size to 50.
-We used the Simulated Binary Crossover (SBX) to perform the crossover operation with eta and crossover probability parameters set to 20 and 0.9 respectively.
+We used the Simulated Binary Crossover (SBX) with eta and crossover probability set to 20 and 0.9, respectively.
 For the mutation, we used the Polynomial Mutation with the eta parameter set to 25.
-For each individual, the training of the FC layer is performed for 20 epochs.
+For each individual, the FC layer is trained for 20 epochs.
 We let penalties evolve in the range [0,100] with a step size in the range [0.5,1].
-Finally, we let evolve the MOEA for 50 epochs.
+Finally, we let the MOEA evolve for 50 epochs.

 Fig.~\ref{fig:DNN-pareto} shows the Pareto front of DNN models in the space defined by the number of (floating point) operations and the Top-1 accuracy.

 In the following graphs, we report the same graphs as in Fig.~\ref{fig:DNN-pareto} of the state-of-the-art DNNs (\greendot~green dots) and on top we add PERTINENCE solutions found during the exploration (\blackdot~black dots).
 Finally, we highlight the points lying on the Pareto-front (\drawcross~red crosses).
 As already mentioned, for every PERTINENCE solution found during the exploration, the reported number of operations includes all operations, i.e., the input dispatcher (feature extraction and fully connected layer) and the subsequent opportunistic DNN execution.
 We report the average number of operations per image across the validation set.